Darren McNamara

 Darren 'D-Mac' McNamara (born 10 September 1982) is a professional drift driver from Cork, Ireland.

-McNamara first competed in the Irish Prodrift series and the British D1 Great Britain series (now EDC), winning the Prodrift title in 2006.
+McNamara first competed in the Irish Prodrift Championship series and the British D1 Great Britain series (now EDC), winning the Prodrift title in 2006.
 He drove a Toyota AE86 with a Nissan SR20 engine.

 In 2007 he was invited to compete in the American Formula D series.
 He achieved his maiden win at Wall Speedway and a second place at Road Atlanta.

 In the 2012 Formula D Season, McNamara started at Long Beach in the Falken Tire Saturn Sky.
 After a crash in his top 32 battle with Kenneth Moen, the Sky was damaged and not usable for future competition.
 For Round 2 and 3, he drove the Falken Tire 350Z, formerly driven by Tyler McQuarie.
 For Round 4 and 5, he competed in the Falken Tire Nissan Silvia S15 with a V8.

 For the 2013 season McNamara drove a newly built V8 powered Nissan S14.

 McNamara also competed in European events in a Rotary powered Toyota AE86, including in Prodrift and British Drift Championship events.